AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56447-adding-same-product-to-cart-via-parallel-web-api-rest-requests-results-in-two-separate-items-in-the-cart.md

 <u>Actual results</u>:

-Same SKU in multiple line items.
+The same SKUs are shown in multiple line items.

 ## Apply the patch